Class TCCompareStrException

 This will do a simple test of the compare-String's to make sure none of them are null, and that there are at least one String in the String[] array.

-REASON It is a subtle issue, but likely better to throw exceptions when one of the var-args to a String comparison is 'null' Java asserts, generally that two null's do not equal each-other, although testing if a reference is 'null' (obviously) is fine.
-Generally, the concept that a String-comparing-loop would just "skip" null compare-String's may seem all right, unfortunately there is a diffence between the way a String-compare 'AND,' a String-compare 'OR,' vs. a String-compare 'XOR' should behave.
-Since there is likely no general-convention or agreement on what null in the presence of logical AND, OR, NOT, XOR, NAND really means, throwing a StrCmprException when even one var-args String-parameters is 'null' actually makes the most sense.
+It is a subtle issue, but likely better to throw exceptions when one of the Varargs to a String comparison is 'null'.
+Since there is likely no general-convention or agreement on what null in the presence of logical AND, OR, NOT, XOR, NAND really means, throwing a StrCmprException when even one var-args string-parameter is 'null' actually makes the most sense.

 Parameters: